Cas In Calculus

 Undergraduate Prerequisites: CAS MA 124 or CAS MA 129.

 Linear algebra: linear transformations and matrices, inner products, cross products.
 Differentiation: tangent spaces, directional derivatives, gradients, vector fields and flow, divergence, curl.
 Integration: multiple integrals, line integrals, Green's theorem, surface integrals, Stokes's theorem, the divergence theorem.
 (Cannot be taken for credit in addition to CAS MA 225.)
-Effective Fall 2020, this course fulfills a single unit in the following BU Hub area: Critical Thinking.
+Effective Fall 2020, this course fulfills a single unit in the following BU Hub area: Critical Thinking.- Critical Thinking

 Undergraduate Prerequisites: CAS MA 225 or CAS MA 230.